Clarryson/Clarryson/README.md

 * 🧠  I'm learning I am currently a beginner in computer programming.
 * 🤝  I'm open to collaborating on Participating in projects making that i will be given when I am screwed.
 * ⚡  I am eager to have knowledge on programming and master it.
+* 😄 Talk less< listen more
+* ⚡ Hurt me with the Truth.

 <a href="https://www.x.com/clarryson_son" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/clarryson_son?logo=twitter&style=for-the-badge&color=000000&labelColor=14532d"